More Important Than Money

 I went upstairs into this overly neat room, into this blinding bathroom, and used it.
 Then decided to shower.
 I make a little mess.
 Just to see what happened.

-What happened is that cousin Denise nearly screamed and quickly began cleaning her bathroom while I bounced down the stairs making noise.
-Another cousin directed me to the back veranda where my parents were sitting and drinking some kind of juice.
+What happened is that cousin Denise nearly screamed, and quickly began cleaning her bathroom while I bounced down the stairs making noise.

-The Gate was locked, and I was getting more and more annoyed.
-We were drinking out of plastic glasses.
+My parents poured juice into a plastic glass.
+The same kind they were drinking from.
 The juice wasn't fresh or special.
 I think it came from a packet.

 "Do we have to?
 Do we really have to?"